-The Peaceful Mute Swans
+The Mute Swans of the World

 Cygnus olor is the scientific name given to the mute swan.
 As the name implies, the swan is virtually quiet and only makes a hissing or grunting sound when it's angry or when the swan is attacking other birds or when provoked.
 The mute swan is of the Anatidae, a biological family which comprises of the duck, swan and geese.

 The mute swan is very peaceful and a joy to the world because of its attractiveness and marvelous character.
 It's a large waterbird and when wading in the water, it uses its long S-shaped neck to search for plants underwater.
 This makes up most of the swan's diet, plus particular insects, snails and worms are also an addition.
 Any gravel or pounded stones consumed with the food by the mute swan contribute roughage, in other words, an indigestible material eaten will help in digestion.

 Mute swans are found worldwide and is believed to be the largest in Europe, especially in Britain.
 They usually pair in the autumn season at the of age of between 2 and 4 years old.
 Unless the pair fail to breed, they usually stay together and mate for life, otherwise they will be separated if the requirements are not satisfactory.
 The non-breeding ones live together until they are mature enough to search for mates.
 Mute swans are found in several public parks where there's a lake or a pond, and many people enjoy feeding them and taking photographs of them.
 In addition, the male mute swan is called a cob, the female is called a pen and the younger ones are called cygnets.
 The cygnets are grey colored once hatched and eventually the feathers turn into brown color, and after a year it will turn white like the adults.